pressreader/pr-android-sdk/README.md

 Distribution
 ============

 The latest PressReader SDK can be downloaded from [release page](https://github.com/pressreader/pr-android-sdk/releases).
 Make sure to request access to GitHub repository.
 For receiving the SDK release notifications, subscribe to Watch → Custom → Releases event.
+Additionally, you can find 'PressReader SDK - release policies' here: https://pressreader.atlassian.net/wiki/x/GAA70w

 Installation
 ============